 - A positive choice is more likely to be true than a negative one.

-- In some cases, the test taker simply does not know the material as well as they may think and are relying of the course of instruction and the course exams provided by the trainer.
-The Examination Board of Professional Home Inspectors has the following guide that illustrates the test outline.
+In some cases, the test taker simply does not know the material as well as they may think and are relying on the course of instruction and the course exams provided by the trainer.
+We encourage test takers to review the exam content outline prior to taking the NHIE.

 The 30-day waiting period between retakes of the exam is standard practice for high-stakes public protection exams like the NHIE.
 This wait period is in place to ensure the integrity of the exam.
 There is no exception to this policy unless otherwise required by law or regulation.